tianhongbo/controller/README.md

 ```
 ## 3. configure port forwarding for adb connect
 - to support remote machine to connect the emulators via "adb connect <ip>:<port>"
+- use iptables to implement port forwarding
+- use iptables-persistent to persist the rules

 configure